 “The rest of my day is hanging with engineers and designers mapping out flows on whiteboards, paper, or napkins at the roughest fidelity to quickly brainstorm ideas or evaluate pros and cons.
 To validate those assumptions, I use Sketch for a much higher fidelity UI with existing system components or something totally new.
 I tend to jump into motion prototyping the UI really quickly with Flinto, sharing gifs early and often with my team in Slack or Wake.
 I refine, share, and repeat.
 Once it’s solid, I upload to InVision and away we go!
 I sit with our amazing engineers, refining and polishing as we build.”

 Bristol-based full-service agency Green Chameleon specializes in all things design from branding, print, animation, to web and mobile.
-Their Design Director Nathan Riley shares his thoughts on the evolution of UI and what defines a good User Interface to his team:
+Their Design Director Nathan Riley shares his thoughts on the evolution of UI and what defines a good User Interface design to his team:

 “I think that historically UI Design is a term that’s been thrown around more in the software/product design world, whereas the reality now is that interfaces are everywhere and take many different shapes and forms.
 So, the term has had to evolve.
-The specific area of UI Design that I generally work in is brand and experience focussed websites—meaning I focus on a lot of custom elements and interactions that intentionally don’t follow the traditional patterns in order to create something that is truly unique to the project.
+The specific area of UI Design that I generally work in is brand and experience focused websites—meaning I focus on a lot of custom elements and interactions that intentionally don’t follow the traditional patterns in order to create something that is truly unique to the project.
 I feel that good UI Design should be an extension of the brand and echo its values and aesthetic as closely as possible.
 As an industry, I get the feeling we may have gotten a little set in our ways with how a website should look and it’s time to shake that up a little!”

 4. Plato Design